Police examine online videos, writings possibly linked to Minneapolis church shooting suspect - Local News 8

 O’Hara said at a press conference Wednesday afternoon that the shooter had posted a “manifesto” that was timed to be published on YouTube, and that investigators are going through it to “try and develop a motive from that.”

 In the videos, two which were titled with Westman’s full name, the person recording the video pages through a handwritten notebook and displays a shooting target with an image of Jesus and a collection of guns, magazines and ammunition laid out on a bed.
 Various messages and racial and religious slurs were written on the weapons, including “psycho killer” and “suck on this!”
+Antisemitic messages were also scrawled on the guns, with one reading “6 million wasn’t enough.”
 Another magazine had the message, “kill Donald Trump.”

 In a voiceover of one video, the person filming also claimed to have met and to support Brandon Herrera, a pro-gun YouTuber who lost a Republican primary for a Texas congressional seat last year.
 Herrera condemned the attack in a social media message posted Wednesday afternoon, saying the shooter would “burn in hell.”

-Note: Editor's note: EDITOR’S NOTE: This story was updated with additional details on the suspect.